Candlelight Concerts

 Advertising

 Pick a neighborhood in Miami: South Beach, Coconut Grove, Wynwood or Little Havana.
 No matter the night of the week, the Magic City is brimming with things to do—yes, even when there's a summer storm on the horizon.
-Now that the steamy weather has settled in, it's time to take advantage of thinner crowds and sunny beach weather (or explore what to do in Miami when it's raining).
-Art and cultural events are popping off across Miami this week, including a space-themed immersive symphony in Miami Beach, a Community Fun Day commemorating 80 years of the Historic Virginia Key Beach Park, and a charming outdoor jazz night in the Design District.
+Now that school is back in session and the weather's still steamy, it's time to take advantage of thinner crowds and sunny beach weather (or explore what to do in Miami when it's raining).
+Art and cultural events are popping off across Miami this week, including a stunning new show at PAMM, an art walk in Little River, a candlelit concert series in the Design District and a charming jazz night in Wynwood.

-Families can feast at the Smorgasburg Miami outdoor food market, get their hands dirty at a larger-than-life bug exhibit in Coral Gables, or explore the fascinating new Frost Science show, AI: More Than Human, which makes its way from the esteemed Barbican Centre across the pond.
+Families can get their hands dirty at a larger-than-life bug exhibit in Coral Gables, or explore the new street art exhibits in Wynwood at the Museum of Graffiti.
+There are also plenty of sweet Miami Spice deals to check out at Miami's best restaurants.
 We've got tons of activities to jump into whenever the mood strikes—plus tourist attractions that even locals approve of.
 In this list, we've handpicked special events and happenings over the next seven days, enough to have you saying, "This was the best week ever."
 And if you're looking specifically for weekend events in Miami, we've rounded those up into a handy guide, too.

 RECOMMENDED: Full list of the best things to do in Miami